Now in its 8th year, is Treefort Boise’s biggest annual event? Here’s its economic impact

 But is it Boise’s biggest event?
 Not yet, but it’s right up there.

-“I would say that Treefort is definitely within the top 5 annual events that occur in Boise, as far as event draw and economic impact,” Westergard said.
+“I would say that Treefort is definitely within the top five annual events that occur in Boise, as far as event draw and economic impact,” Westergard said.

 She noted that hotel occupancies in March are up 10 percent since 2014, despite all the new available rooms.
 “We are running at 75 to 80 percent average occupancy for the month,” Westergard said.